aphelionz/cppquiz/README.md

 ## Usage

-After following the steps above, simply:
+After following the steps above, obtain an [OpenAI API Key](https://platform.openai.com/account/api-keys), and then run:
 `bash
-$ ./build/cppquiz
+$ OPENAI_API_KEY=yourkeyhere ./build/cppquiz
 `

 Then, see the GIF above.